waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Game Mechanics & Rules
-- **Battle-Warps:** Specific tiles can trigger a wild battle that also teleports the player.
-Location: Mt.
-Moon B2F (29, 9) -> B1F (21, 12).
-HIGHLY UNRELIABLE.
+- **Battle-Warps:** A tile at Mt.
+Moon B2F (29, 9) can trigger a wild battle that also warps the player to B1F (21, 12).
+This is unreliable.
 - **Confusion:** Wears off after battle.
-- **Defeated Trainers:** Some become impassable obstacles.
+- **Defeated Trainers:** Some become impassable obstacles, blocking paths permanently.
 - **Elevation Rule:** Movement between `ground` and `elevated_ground` requires a `steps` tile.
-- **Item-Gated NPCs:** Some NPCs block paths and require a specific item to let you pass.
+- **Item-Gated NPCs:** Some NPCs block paths and require a specific item to pass.
 Ex: Rocket at Mt.
 Moon B2F (30, 12) requires a fossil.

 # Battle Notes & Movesets
 - Electric is ineffective vs. Ground (Geodude, Sandshrew).
 - Grass is 4x effective vs. Rock/Ground (Geodude).
 - Electric is NOT very effective vs. Bug/Grass (Paras) or Grass/Poison (Oddish, Bellsprout).

-# Area-Specific Notes & Discoveries
-## Mt.
-Moon
-- **Layout:** Contains multiple, non-connected sections on its lower floors, accessible only via specific ladders on 1F.
-Some ladders are intentionally misleading and lead to dead-end loops.
-- **Defeated Trainers (1F):** Hiker (6, 7), Youngster (8, 23), Lass (17, 25), Super Nerd (25, 30), Lass (31, 7), Youngster (13, 17), Youngster (31, 28), Bug Catcher (32, 27)
-- **Defeated Trainers (B2F):** Rocket Grunt (16, 23), Rocket Grunt (30, 8)
-- **Obstacles:** A Rocket Grunt at (30, 12) on Mt.
-Moon B2F blocks the path and demands a fossil.
-This is an item gate, not a battle.
-- **Traps:** Battle-warp at (29, 9) on B2F is unreliable.
+- Flying is 4x effective vs. Bug/Grass (Paras).

 # Critical Lessons Learned
 - **LESSON 1:** Do not fixate on NPCs as impassable walls.
-Always check for open paths around them.
-My assumption that the Rocket at (30, 12) blocked the entire corridor cost me over 50 turns.
+Always check for open paths around them. (e.g., Rocket at Mt.
+Moon B2F (30, 12)).
-- **LESSON 2 (Corrected):** Do not mark paths as 'dead ends' until all branches from that path are fully explored.
-My incorrect assumption about the ladder at (18, 12) on Mt.
-Moon 1F caused a massive, unnecessary backtrack.
+- **LESSON 2:** Do not mark paths as 'dead ends' until all connecting branches are fully explored.
-- **LESSON 3:** The battle-warp at (29, 9) on Mt.
-Moon B2F is completely unreliable and must be avoided as a progression strategy.
+- **LESSON 3:** The battle-warp at Mt.
+Moon B2F (29, 9) is unreliable and should not be used for progression.
-- **LESSON 4:** If a path quickly seems to be a dead end, backtrack immediately and check for alternative entrances on the previous map.
-Some paths are intentionally misleading loops.
+- **LESSON 4:** Some paths in dungeons are intentionally misleading loops.
+If a path seems to be a dead end quickly, backtrack and check for alternative entrances on the previous map.
 - **LESSON 5:** Trust the `pathfinding_agent`.
-A `path_found: false` result is not a tool failure; it is definitive proof that the target is unreachable from the current location.
+A `path_found: false` result is definitive proof that the target is unreachable from the current location and indicates the map is sectioned off.
+- **LESSON 6:** Avoid training low-level Pokémon in high-risk areas.
+Use the `optimal_training_spot_agent` for efficiency.
+- **LESSON 7:** If a specific action fails repeatedly (e.g., using a warp), test alternative hypotheses immediately.
+Do not get stuck in a loop.
+- **LESSON 8:** Defeated trainers can become impassable obstacles, completely blocking paths (e.g., Rocket at Mt.
+Moon B2F (16, 23)).
+- **LESSON 9:** In complex, maze-like areas, use the `pathfinding_agent` proactively to plan routes instead of relying on manual navigation to prevent wasted turns.

 # Agent & Tool Notes
-- The `pathfinding_agent` is reliable for on-map navigation.
+- The `pathfinding_agent` is reliable for on-map navigation and diagnosing isolated map sections.
 - The `healing_spot_finder_agent` is reliable for multi-map pathfinding to Pokémon Centers.
-- The `battle_switch_agent` is reliable, but its logic needs to be verified with new menu layouts.
+- The `battle_switch_agent` is reliable for calculating switch sequences.
+- The `exploration_planner_agent` has proven unreliable and needs refinement before use.

 # Evolution Plans
 - **SPIKE (Nidoran♂):** Evolve at Lv.
-16 for early power spike (Nidoking).
-Misses Thrash, but has great TM potential.
+16 for an early power spike with Nidoking.
+This misses out on Thrash, but provides great TM potential.

-# Post-Critique Strategy Updates
-- **LESSON 6:** Do not attempt to train low-level Pokémon in high-risk areas like Mt.
-Moon.
-This is inefficient and dangerous.
-Use the `optimal_training_spot_agent` to find safe and effective training locations before dedicating time to training.
-- **LESSON 7:** When a specific action or approach fails repeatedly (e.g., using a warp), do not get stuck in a loop.
-Test alternative hypotheses and directions immediately.
-Rigid problem-solving is a waste of time.

-# Post-Critique Strategy Updates (T8281)
-- **LESSON 8:** Defeated trainers can become impassable obstacles, completely blocking paths.
-I must always look for a way *around* them, not through them.
-The Rocket at (16, 23) on Mt.
-Moon B2F is a prime example.
-- **AGENT REFINEMENT:** The `exploration_planner_agent` has failed multiple times.
-I need to investigate its prompt and logic to improve its reliability before relying on it again.

-# Post-Critique Strategy Updates (T8341)
-- **LESSON 9:** In complex, maze-like areas like Mt.
-Moon, I must use the `pathfinding_agent` proactively to plan routes instead of relying on manual navigation.
-This will prevent wasted turns from hitting obstacles.